 Drive throuh the Bay of Fundy National Park; it's stunning.

 St. Andrews-By-The-Sea in New Brunswick near the Maine border is a charming little town to visit and is home to the landmark Fairmont Algonquin Hotel.
-You can take whale-watching tours (highly recommended) from St. Andrews-By-The-Sea into the Bay of Fundy where you'll see other wildlife such as puffins and American Bald Eagles. over 6 years ago
+You can take whale-watching tours (highly recommended) from St. Andrews-By-The-Sea into the Bay of Fundy where you'll see other wildlife such as puffins and American Bald Eagles. almost 7 years ago